 If you are concerned about any of your duties at work, be sure and talk to your OB/GYN or midwife to determine which duties that are considered unsafe while you are pregnant.
 Allow your doctor to help you come up with a reasonable solution so that you can continue to work in a safe environment for the duration of your pregnancy.
 If your doctor recommends that you take special precautions or wants to modify your duties, it is important that you take your doctors advice seriously.
 Your doctor will provide a written note for you to give to your boss or human resources; however, before giving the note to your boss or human resources make a copy of the doctors note for your records.

-Suggested List of Restrictions for Pregnant Women
+Continue Reading: List of Suggested List of Restrictions for Pregnant Women